 We're now at a point where each institution and person must not only admit guilt and pledge allegiance, but they must do it with sufficient zeal.
 The heads of US Poetry Foundation did not succeed here: they recently resigned after 1800 people signed a letter claiming that they had not condemned the recent events strongly enough, despite their clear statement.
 Four sentences was not enough.

-These new set of ideas stand in opposition to previous racial dialogues that set out to draw a bigger circle around racial divides; that of our shared humanity.
+These new ideas stand in opposition to previous racial dialogues that set out to draw a bigger circle around racial divides; that of our shared humanity.
 The most famous example of this was Martin Luther King Jr.'s hope that people "not be judged by the color of their skin but by the content of their character."

 Instead, this newer line of thinking doubles down on difference.
 White people can't get past it, and black people can't get out from under it.
-It seems to me an insult to every thriving relationship between white and black people, romantic or otherwise, and it drives an ideological wedge between people who may—when left to their own devices—simply get along with eachother, without the need for strict racial guidelines on how to interact.
+It seems to me an insult to every thriving relationship between white and black people, romantic or otherwise, and it drives an ideological wedge between people who may—when left to their own devices—simply get along with each other, without the need for strict racial guidelines on how to interact.

 It is the return to a divisive focus on race that lead to posters like the below appearing around my hometown of Bristol, with support from Bristol City Council.